Swatantra Dev Singh: Early life

-Swatantra Dev Singh was born on 13 February 1964 in Ori village of Jamalpur block of Mirzapur district.
+Singh was born on 13 February 1964 in Ori village of Jamalpur block of Mirzapur district.
 His mother's name was Rama Devi and father's name was Allar Singh.
 They were married in Sigar village of Jhansi district.
 Born in Mirzapur district, Swatantra Dev Singh made Jalaun of Bundelkhand a work land.
 While starting politics from here, today his sting started ringing in the entire state.
 Born in a family with no political background, Swatantra Dev is the first person in his family who is joining RSS and currently playing an active role in the politics of the state through a political party like BJP.
 He is a member of agricultural Kurmi caste.

 Swatantra Dev's family situation was very bad but his elder brother Shripat Singh got a job in the police, who was appointed in Jalaun.
 Due to poor family situation, Swatantra Dev Singh was brought to Jalaun by his elder brother Shripat, where he got his studies done from Jalaun.
 From here Swatantra Dev stepped into politics.
 Swatantra Dev Singh started his politics with the student union elections.
 He contested the election of student union president from DVC College located in Orai headquarters of Jalaun but he lost.
 After that in 1986, joining the RSS, he started working as a pracharak of the Sangh as a volunteer.
-He joined Akhil Bharatiya Vidyarthi Parishad (ABVP) from 1988-89 as organization minister.
+He joined Akhil Bharatiya Vidyarthi Parishad (ABVP) from 1988 to 1989 as organization minister.
 In 1991, BJP became in-charge of the youth wing of Kanpur.
 Later he made his political debut in 1994 as a pure politician in charge of the Yuva Morcha of Bundelkhand.
 In 1996, he was appointed the General Secretary of Yuva Morcha.
 In 1998, he was again made the General Secretary of BJP State Yuva Morcha.
 In 2001, he also became the state president of BJP's Yuva Morcha.

 He started his education from a primary school in his village Ori.
 He had great interest in sports and was the captain of his school's wrestling team.

 He went on to get a degree of Bachelor of Science (BSc) from Bundelkhand University in Jhansi.
-During his college days he got connected with Akhil Bharatiya Vidyarthi Parishad (ABVP) which is all India student organization affiliated with the Rashtriya Swayamsevak Sangh (RSS).
+During his college days he got connected with Akhil Bharatiya Vidyarthi Parishad (ABVP).
 Swatantra Dev Singh started his journey as a reporter in one of the Hindi language daily newspapers prior in 1986.
 He is married, he has two daughters and one son.
+He is now serving as a Cabinet Minister in the Government of Uttar Pradesh, where he is widely respected for his humility, discipline, and dedication to service.